Table of Contents[Hide][Show]

 Gentle Exercise (easiest way for inducing labor)

-Walking is probably the easiest way for inducing labor.
+Walking is probably the easiest way to induce labor.
 Hopefully, you’ve been exercising sensibly for most of your pregnancy already.
 If so, you are fit and ready to roll for the incredible physical challenge that labor and delivery requires.
 My Mom used to say that having a baby was like running a marathon and was she ever right about that!

-The squat used in many prenatal yoga classes is another simple exercise that puts gentle pressure on the cervix to encourage softening and dilation.
+The squat used in many prenatal yoga classes is another simple labor and delivery exercise that puts gentle pressure on the cervix to encourage softening and dilation.
 It also stretches and strengthens the pelvic muscles and tendons for what is required during the birth process.
-This article plus video demonstration shows exactly how to perform it properly.

 Swimming is also a wonderful and gentle approach to pre-labor exercise, but skip swimming in chlorinated pools as the exposure to gut and skin flora destroying toxins outweighs any possible benefit.
 Incidentally, I skipped the water birth for similar reasons.
 If you have a clean and natural body of water to swim in that is a comfortable temperature for the time of year you are having baby, that is the ideal scenario.
 Enjoy!

 Best Oil to Soften the Cervix